Suryanshu-Nabheet/Ai_Bot/README.md

 ## 🚀 Overview

-AI Dev Platform is an open-source tool that empowers developers to create, edit, and deploy full-stack applications using natural language interactions with Grok-4.
+Ai Bot  is an open-source tool that empowers developers to create, edit, and deploy full-stack applications using natural language interactions with Grok-4.
 It combines a conversational AI interface with a robust IDE, enabling rapid prototyping and production-ready development.

 Key differentiators:
 - **Conversational Development**: Generate code, plans, and architectures via chat.